openaustralia/planningalerts/README.md

 Upgrading Ruby in production is an unbelievably painful process right now.
 I'm sorry.
 Let's make it simpler but in the meantime:

+TODO: This section is now out of date as we now have a blue/green deploy setup that allows us to build a new
+      image with a new ruby version and deploy it side by side with the old version and switch over between them

 ### Update the application code
 * Change `.ruby-version`.
 Run tests to make sure nothing has broken.